Why does the Redskins' rumored interest in Cam Newton make sense?

 Tracker | Qualification of each signature | Top 50 free agents available

-Carolina needs the $ 19.1 million salary relief she would get by treating or releasing Newton.
-The problem with finding a business partner is uncertainty about Newton's health due to a right shoulder injury that ends the season.
-So while a rebuilding franchise in Washington is probably not interested in giving up any of its seven draft picks for Newton, especially without a second round, the situation would change if Newton becomes a free agent on the street.
+Carolina needed the $ 19.1 million salary relief she got with Newton's pitch.
+The problem with the Panthers in finding a business partner, reportedly the Bears and Chargers were the most discussed, was uncertainty about Newton's health due to a right shoulder injury that ended the season.
+The rebuilding of Washington probably did not want to give up a high election for Newton, especially without a second round.
+The situation changes now that Allen is already in the fold and Newton is a free agent on the street.

 Haskins is unfamiliar, and the new staff may not be selling in the sophomore QB.
 Hell, the old staff might not have been either, since Gruden was reluctant to throw Haskins into the fire before Case Keenum.
 There has been a feeling that owner Daniel Snyder had a lot to do with Haskins writing.